Hengfeng County: Fang Zhimin ()

 Fang, born 1900 in Yiyang County, Jiangxi Province, led revolution in Jiangxi with Communism faith and Marxism theory, who had the same prestige with Mao Zedong at that time.
 Fang and Shao Shiping had successfully launched Yiyang-Hengfeng Uprising and built the Northeast Jiangxi Revolution Base.
 But unfortunately he was captured by the Kuomintang troops in the Huaiyu Mountains, Yushan County, Jiangxi in his adult age in 1935 and killed in Nanchang in the same year.
 In prison he wrote is his masterpiece 'Lovely China' and influenced a number of revolutionaries.

 Shao Shiping ()

 Shao (1900–1965), also born in Yiyang County, was also reputed for the revolution.
 After the foundation of People's Republic of China in 1949, he was the initial province stadholder of Jiangxi.
 With Fang, Shao had successfully launched the Yiyang-Hengfeng Uprising and built the Northeast Jiangxi Revolution Base.

 Population

 Until 2005, the population is about 200,000, most of which work in the primary industry.

 Transportation

 The transportation is very convenient.
-No.320 National Road, No.311 Expressway (alias name is Hukun Expressway, or Liwen Expressway), Zhejiang-Jiangxi Railway, Hengnan Railway make the county 2 hours to Nanchang city, 3 to Hanzhou city, 4 to Shanghai city.
+No.320 National Road, No.311 Expressway (alias name is Hukun Expressway, or Liwen Expressway), Zhejiang-Jiangxi Railway, Hengnan Railway make the county 2 hours to Nanchang city, 3 to Hangzhou city, 4 to Shanghai city.